 HSV is also called HSB.

-The color model of the HSV is shown as shown:
+The color model of the HSV is shown:

 H is the first letter of the English Hue, which represents the hue, which is the monochrome that makes up the visible spectrum.
 Red is at 0 degrees, green is at 120 degrees, and blue is at 240 degrees, which transitions in this direction.